Hypoxia (medicine): By affected tissues and organs

 Any living tissue can be affected by hypoxia, but some are particularly sensitive, or have more noticeable or notable consequences.

 Cerebral hypoxia

 Cerebral hypoxia is hypoxia specifically involving the brain.
+In the brain, hypoxia increases cerebral blood flow through multiple vasodilatory mechanisms, including adenosine signaling, activation of ATP-sensitive potassium (KATP) channels, nitric oxide, arachidonic acid metabolites, and hydrogen sulfide-dependent pathways, which together help maintain oxygen delivery to neural tissue during periods of reduced oxygen availability.
 The four categories of cerebral hypoxia in order of increasing severity are: diffuse cerebral hypoxia (DCH), focal cerebral ischemia, cerebral infarction, and global cerebral ischemia.
 Prolonged hypoxia induces neuronal cell death via apoptosis, resulting in a hypoxic brain injury.

 Oxygen deprivation can be hypoxic (reduced general oxygen availability) or ischemic (oxygen deprivation due to a disruption in blood flow) in origin.
 Brain injury as a result of oxygen deprivation is generally termed hypoxic injury.
 Hypoxic ischemic encephalopathy (HIE) is a condition that occurs when the entire brain is deprived of an adequate oxygen supply, but the deprivation is not total.
 While HIE is associated in most cases with oxygen deprivation in the neonate due to birth asphyxia, it can occur in all age groups, and is often a complication of cardiac arrest.